monarc91/RattleSnake/README.md

 this script add some number to words with aircrack like : 1word word1 to 99word and word99 (with -o order option). with lower Camel and UPPER cases (word,Word and WORD with -c option).
--t is an option to test with all zipcodes of a department or simply add a custom longer number. prenoms.txt is a dictionary's names for france (-d option).
+-t is an option to test with all zipcodes of a french department or simply add a custom longer number. prenoms.txt is a dictionary's names for france (-d option).

 # command: